skovhus/skovhus.dev/src/content/blog/software-engineering-principles/index.md

 The greek philosopher Heraclitus knew it 2500 years ago: *"Everything changes and nothing stands still"*.

-Although a common metaphor, software is nothing like construction engineering and architecture.
+Although a common metaphor, software is nothing like construction engineering or architecture.
 Code is organic, it evolves, and needs constant maintenance.
-I like the [analogy](https://www.artima.com/intv/garden.html) that software development resembles gardening.
-We are gardeners constantly dealing with things chaging.
+I love the [analogy](https://www.artima.com/intv/garden.html) that software development resembles gardening.
+We are gardeners constantly dealing with things changing.
+And most changes doesn't quite come up the way you expected.

 To optimize a codebase for change:
 - Keep things simple